-At an altitude of about 13700 ft this is one of the highest pass in the area (la in Tibetan language means pass).
+At an altitude of about 13700 ft, this is one of the highest pass in the area (la in the Tibetan language means pass).
 Sela can be reached after a steep ascent and the last mile to the pass is quite treacherous.
 There is a very long ridge that separates Tawang area from the rest of Arunachal.
 Sela is the only pass through which a tourist can reach Tawang.

 There is a lake on the pass offering a beautiful view.
 You may stop over at the tea stall near the lake and take a break provided you are ready to brave the chilly wind blowing through the pass at almost all hours.